Massage therapy self-regulation doesn't go far enough to protect Quebecers, federation says | CBC News

 It is up to each individual association to vet their members.

-In Ontario, British Columbia and Newfoundland and Labrador, massage therapists must pass a criminal record check to be eligible to join the colleges.
+In Ontario, British Columbia, New Brunswick and Newfoundland and Labrador, massage therapists must pass a criminal record check to be eligible to join the colleges.

 "In our general regulations, it's written that if a person has a criminal record, they have to disclose it," Bedard said.